mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri Roshi:** No pain. *[He laughs.]* I’m sorry.
 No pain, no delusions.
 This is real zazen.

-That’s why Dogen Zenji says, “From the first, dullness and distractions are struck aside.”
+That’s why Dōgen Zenji says, “From the first, dullness and distractions are struck aside.”
 That means dropped off, from the first.
 Sort of like striking Gensha’s toes on the rock.
 Is that clear?
 You should understand *this*, okay?

 We get use out of looking at the *before* striking and *after* striking – that is very common.
 But we don’t pay attention to the striking *itself*.
 Striking itself is no striking, because no thought.
 From where does the idea of striking come?
 The idea comes as the result of you being present right in the middle of striking.
 At that time, no striking.
 Completely become one: rock, and your toes, and nails are completely *unified*.